su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 - Freestream Temperature = 293.0 K
 - Freestream Mach number = 0.3
 - Angle of attack (AOA) = 17.0 deg
-- Reynolds number = 1E6
+- Reynolds number = 1E3
 - Reynolds length = 1.0 m

 These subsonic flow conditions will cause a detached flow about the airfoil, that exhibts a vortex street and is therefore periodic.

 ### Mesh Description ###
 The computational domain consists of a grid of 14495 quadrilaterals, that sourrounds the NACA0012 airfoil.
-Again, we note that this is a very coarse mesh, and should one wish to obtain more accurate solutions for comparison with results in the literature, finer grids should be used.
+We note that this is a very coarse mesh, and should one wish to obtain more accurate solutions for comparison with results in the literature, finer grids should be used.

 Two boundary conditions are employed: the Navier-Stokes adiabatic wall condition on the wing surface and the far-field characteristic-based condition on the far-field marker.